 Benefits: Speaking of the delts, the posterior delt (aka rear delt) is sorely undertrained — this is one reason shoulder injuries are so common.
 If you only train the section of the delts you can see head-on, you’ll alter the shoulder positioning.
 This limits certain movements and causes the joint to work inefficiently.

-- Stand tall, holding a set of dumbbells down at your sides.
+- Stand tall or sit on a bench, holding a set of dumbbells down at your sides.

 - Maintaining a slight bend in your elbows and keeping your back flat, lift the dumbbells to the side by squeezing the shoulder blades together.
 Stop when the dumbbells are in line with your body.